KnowledgeBoat Logo

 Answer

-We can't use water because it has some dissolved gases like oxygen and carbon dioxide.
+We cannot use water because it contains dissolved gases such as oxygen and carbon dioxide.

 Progress Check 4